MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-lke-caused-by-crash-in-graphics-driver-binary-ecosystem.md

 ## Calculation

 1. The measure aggregates telemetry from a 7-day sliding window into a **myriad** of **distinct machines that experienced an LKE due to a crash in the graphics driver binary, over the population**.
-2. *Machines with a LKE = count(machines with the driver that had a LKE)*
+2. *Machines with a LKE = count(machines with the given driver version that had a LKE)*
-3. *Total machines = count(machines with the driver)*
+3. *Total machines = count(machines with the given driver version)*
-4. *Ratio of machines that had a LKE = machines with a LKE / total machines*
+4. *Ratio of machines that had a LKE = Machines with a LKE / Total machines*

 ### Final calculation

-5. *LKE machine hits over population = ratio of machines that had a LKE * 10,000*
+5. *LKE machine hits over population = Ratio of machines that had a LKE * 10,000*
 6. The result is normalized to 10,000 machines and the Final Calculation is read as:

    i.
-[Final calculation] distinct machines out of 10,000 machines encountered an LKE due to a crash in the graphics driver binary
+[LKE machine hits over population] distinct machines out of 10,000 machines encountered an LKE due to a crash in the graphics driver binary